Vegan Peanut Butter Banana Muffins – So Quick, So Easy, So Delicious

 The recipe is not only quick to put together but it’s very forgiving.
 If you don’t have any coconut sugar, it’s fine to use another unrefined sugar such as muscovado.
 I’ve found that coconut oil works really well in baking, but you could replace it with rapeseed oil or even sunflower oil if you need to.
 You can also replace the spelt with any wholemeal wheat flour, though I haven’t tried this recipe with a gluten free-one yet.
 If you prefer the idea of using your favourite nut butter, go ahead and use it.
 I can’t guarantee it will work, but I’m pretty sure those banana muffins will still be awesome.

 There were a few muffins that made it past the day of baking.
 I had one a day until they were gone and they were just as good on day five as they were on day one.
 These tasty vegan peanut butter banana muffins perked up my lunch box no end.
 I might even make some more today.

 Gluten Free Almond Butter Muffins (update)

 The vegan peanut butter banana muffins were so good, I had to make another batch.
 This time I wanted to try them with gluten-free flour to see how they turned out.
 My favourite brand is Free From Fairy’s wholegrain gluten free flour.
 It’s rice free and has worked well for me every time I’ve used it.
-Rather than peanut butter, this time I used some orange flavoured chocolate almond butter that I happened to have.
+Rather than peanut butter, this time I used some rather splendid orange flavoured chocolate almond butter that I happened to have.
 The muffins were possibly even better than the originals.
 My wheat intolerant friend was delighted with them and kept telling me she couldn’t believe they were so good.

 Other Sweet Vegan Bakes You Might Like